-29.3.2 Using Symbol Variables with Arbitrary Names (Variable Format)
+28.3.2 To use addresses with flexible names (Variable Format)

 The following explains the symbol variables that you can use when [Register Variable] is set to [Variable Format].

 Use symbol variables that are not fixed to the hardware to create a reusable logic program.